 Quality Control Is Inherent In The Translation Process

-Not all translation providers are alike, but assuming that you have gone with an ISO 9001 and EN 15038 certified corporate translation provider, you can expect that your translation will go through at least three different people during translation, editing and proofing.
+Not all translation providers are alike, but assuming that you have gone with an ISO 9001 and ISO 17100:2015 certified corporate translation provider, you can expect that your translation will go through at least three different people during translation, editing and proofing.

 Your Quality Translation Team